Find out how to vote

 Voting in person

-Once at the polling station, hand over your poll card (if you have taken it) to one of the official polling station staff.
+Once at the polling station, hand over your poll card (if you have taken it) and acceptable photo ID to one of the official polling station staff.
 Tellers [the people who sit outside the polling station] are not part of the official polling station Staff; they are appointed by the political parties for their own purposes.
 Once your name has been found on the register the clerk will issue you with a ballot paper.
-If you wish you may have your poll card back to show to the tellers outside the station (but you do not have to do this if you don't want to).

 Go to one of the booths and mark a cross (X) in the box on the right had side of the ballot paper.
 (The number of candidates you can vote for can vary depending on the type of election).
 Fold the ballot paper in two.
 Do not show anyone your vote.
 Put the folded ballot paper in the ballot box and leave the polling station.